lonnik/spaces/server/README.md

 ## Start a new project

+### What is needed to get started

-* create new GCP project
+* GCP project
+* Linode project

+### Steps

-* create service account with editor rights
+* create a GCP service account with editor rights
-* create service account key file and put it into the `server/terraform` directory
+* create a key file for the service account and put it into the `server/terraform` directory
 * get Linode API token
-* create `server/terraform/terraform.tfvars` file and populate it with the following values
+* create a `server/terraform/terraform.tfvars` file and populate it with the following values

 ```properties
 google_project_id = <GCP project id>